Modern Slavery Act

 Social Citizenship Policy Statement

-Smurfit Kappa Group is committed to managing its business in accordance with its declared values which recognise that good social citizenship, reflected in the manner in which we interact with our employees, business partners and host communities is an essential ingredient in creating and maintaining a sustainable future.
+Smurfit Kappa Group is committed to managing its business in accordance with its declared values which recognise that good social citizenship, reflected in the way which we interact with our employees, business partners and host communities is an essential ingredient in creating and maintaining a sustainable future.
 The policy statement summarises the Group commitments in this regard.

 It covers human rights, freedom of association, child labour, forced labour and abuse, indigenous peoples and employee respect.